 "We're increasing voter participation and saving money," Scharff said.
 "It seemed like a no-brainer."

 By switching elections to even years, the measure also extends the terms of each council member by a year.
-Burt, Vice Mayor Sid Espinosa and councilmen Yiaway Yeh and Schmid would have seen their terms expire next year.
-Now, they will serve until 2012.
+Burt, Vice Mayor Sid Espnosa and councilmen Yiaway Yeh and Schmid would have seen their terms expire next year.
+Now, they will serve at least until 2012.

 Schmid spoke out against the shift, saying that city-level issues and candidates would be overshadowed by the larger elections and there would be less media attention paid to them if they were combined.